NCAR/HPC-Docs/docs/compute-systems/jupyter-and-ipython.md

 ## Starting IPython shell

-- Start an interactive job using the `qinteractive` command.
+- Start an interactive job using the `qinteractive @casper` command.
-  (Alternative: Start the job on Casper using `execcasper` if it requires GPUs or more memory than is available on Cheyenne.)
+  (Alternative: Start the job on Derecho using `qinteractive @derecho`.
+  Keep in mind that each CPU or GPU [Derecho node](docs/compute-systems/derecho/#derecho-hardware) has less memory than each CPU or GPU [Casper node](docs/compute-systems/casper/#casper-hardware))

-- Load the `ncarenv` and `python` modules.
+- Load the `ncarenv` and `conda` modules.

-- Run the `ncar_pylib` command to load the NCAR Python Library virtual environment.
+- Activate the NCAR Python Library via `conda activate npl` or any other environment with `ipython` installed.

 - Run the `ipython` command to start the shell.